Clicky

 Won’t you be my neighbor?
 What’s up, doc?
 Street cred.
 Standing on the corner, shooting the breeze.
 Local color.
 The local yokels.
 You see that plaza there?
 That used to be a dirt lot where we played baseball as kids.
 Small town people.
 Small talk.
 Small minds.
 Rational mind.
 Natterings.

 Word around town is that you might be looking for … a neeeew car!
 Salespeople.
 Marketers.
 Advertising.
 Word of mouth.
 Exchanges.
 Trade.
 Barter.
 Handshake.
 Seal the deal.
 Hi-five.
 Fist bump.
 Thumbs up.
 OK!
 Back atcha!
 Snapping fingers.
 Shuffle the deck.
 Pick that pocket.
 Pluck those guitar strings.
-Shuffling along, whistling a little tune.
+Shuffling along, whistling a song.
+Hey, pick up your feet when you walk!
+Hey, stand up straight!
+Wow, everybody’s got to get their two cents in, huh?
 Walk around the block.
 Cruising along on a Sunday afternoon, top down, with the radio on.
 Diamond in the back, sunroof top, diggin’ the scene with a gangsta lean.
 You may not have a car at all.
 They say there will be clear skies tomorrow too.
 Just be thankful for you got.

 The street